 AP Chemistry is a rigorous, fast-paced class that follows a college-level general chemistry curriculum.
 The course prepares students to take the Advanced Placement Examination for Chemistry that may lead to college credit.
 Many topics from Honors Chemistry are reviewed and studied to greater depth.
 Additional advanced topics that are covered include chemical equilibria, chemical kinetics, and thermodynamics.
 Extensive laboratory work is included.
 This is a two period class.

 This class will prepare students to take the advanced placement test, which enables them to test out of general chemistry in college.
 Even though the test is optional, it is recommend that students set the goal early in the year to take it.
 A firm commitment will not have to be made until February, but preparing for the test provides a focus that is beneficial to the whole class.
 It is a difficult test that covers a large amount of material, but a passing score is certainly within reach of most students in this class.
 Review materials will be distributed throughout the year to emphasize that it is impossible to study for this test the night before.
 Preparation is a year-long commitment.

 Algebra II and Honors Chemistry or equivalent course.
 An "A" or "B" average is recommended and verified for both prerequisite courses.

 Students are required to have a scientific and/or graphing calculator.
 Those suggested by the math department will suffice.
 Most students prefer the very user friendly Texas Instruments Graphing Calculators.
 Of these calculators, the TI-83Plus is by far the most economical and versatile.
-All TI-82 and above versions are compatible with both computer software called Graphical Analysis and data collection equipment called Calculator Based Laboratory Devices (CBL's) used in this course.
-For more information about the calculators, CBL's or software press Calculator and CBL Information.
+All TI-82 and above versions are compatible with both computer software called Graphical Analysis or LabPro and data collection equipment called LabQuest II used in this course.
+For more information about the calculators, software and the LabQuest II press Calculator Information.

 - Course introduction, Laboratory Safety, AP Test